Minors Conducting Research or Working in a Lab

-Minors age 13-17 are allowed in a laboratory setting when they are participating in a Harvard academic program, provided that:
+Minors age 13-17 are allowed in a laboratory setting when participating in a Harvard academic program, provided that they:

-- They have written consent from their parent or guardian.
+- have written consent from their parent or guardian

-- They have received general lab safety training from Harvard’s Environmental Health and Safety Office (EH&S) which has been documented through their addition to the EH&S Training Management System Roster.
+- received general lab safety training from Harvard’s Environmental Health and Safety Office (EH&S) and are documented through the EH&S Training Management System Roster

-- They have been trained in the specific hazards to which they may be exposed in the laboratory and they agree to strictly adhere to the laboratory-specific requirements concerning Personal Protective Equipment (“PPE”)
+- have been trained in the specific hazards to which they may be exposed in the laboratory and agree to strictly adhere to the laboratory-specific requirements concerning Personal Protective Equipment (“PPE”)

-- They are at all times under the direct supervision of a qualified adult designated for this responsibility.
+- are at all times under the direct supervision of a qualified designated adult.

 Non-Harvard Personnel Using Harvard Research Laboratory Facilities